RIZE awarded grants for two-year projects to the following organizations:

-- Boston Public Health Commission will create a comprehensive safer smoking and snorting initiative designed and informed by BIPOC who use drugs.
+- Boston Public Health Commission created a comprehensive safer smoking and snorting initiative designed and informed by BIPOC who use drugs.
 AHOPE will also expand its drug checking initiative within predominantly minority neighborhoods of Boston, including Roxbury, Dorchester, and Mattapan.

-The Health Equity Lab (HERLab) at the Cambridge Health Alliance is the evaluator of the Innovations in Anti-Racism to Address the Opioid Crisis program and will be conducting participatory evaluations, involving community-based organizations and stakeholders along with quantitative and qualitative measures.
+The Health Equity Lab (HERLab) at the Cambridge Health Alliance was the evaluator of the Innovations in Anti-Racism to Address the Opioid Crisis program and conducted a participatory evaluation, involving community-based organizations and stakeholders along with quantitative and qualitative measures.

 In June 2023, RIZE launched the second grant program in our access and equity portfolio, Taking Action to Improve Access and Equity in Opioid Use Disorder Care.